mundra-aman/minimal-mistakes/_posts/2018-08-14-learning-apache-spark-streaming-API.md

 by using input data streams.
 These streams are available from sources like Flume, Kinesis, and Kafka.
 Also, internally, it is characterized by a series of RDDs that is continuous.
 All operations that you apply on a DStream get translated to operations that are applicable to the underlying RDDs.
 <figure> <a href="/assets/images/dstream-spark-streaming.JPG"><img src="/assets/images/dstream-spark-streaming.JPG"></a> </figure>

+**Architecture of Spark Streaming: Discretized Streams** Instead of processing the streaming data one record at a time, Spark Streaming discretizes the streaming data into tiny, sub-second micro-batches.
+In other words, Spark Streaming’s Receivers accept data in parallel and buffer it in the memory of Spark’s workers nodes.
+Then the latency-optimized Spark engine runs short tasks (tens of milliseconds) to process the batches and output the results to other systems.
+Note that unlike the traditional continuous operator model, where the computation is statically allocated to a node, Spark tasks are assigned dynamically to the workers based on the locality of the data and available resources.
+This enables both better load balancing and faster fault recovery, as we will illustrate next.
+In addition, each batch of data is a Resilient Distributed Dataset (RDD), which is the basic abstraction of a fault-tolerant dataset in Spark.
+This allows the streaming data to be processed using any Spark code or library.

 **Input DStreams and Receivers**
 Input DStreams represent the input data stream that is received from sources of streaming.
 Except for file stream, each input Dstream is linked with a Receiver object.